 No appointment is needed to get a flu shot.
 Call 800-720-9553 for more information, updates and locations offering walk-in and drive thru flu shots.

-The Week 13 report is the final weekly report for the 2023-2024 influenza season
+The Week 42 report for the 2024-2025 influenza season

 Respiratory Syncytial Virus (RSV)